AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/And/If/IndexCheck/tc.rst

 **"if A and then B", where both conditions involve an index check that may fail at run-time**

-Check SC for ``if A and then B`` where both conditions involve an index check that may fail at run time.
+Check SC for "if A and then B" where both conditions involve an index check that may fail at run time.